-Another option is to take tram no. 22 and stop at Pohořelec.
+Another option to get to the Prague Basilica of St. George is to take tram no. 22 and stop at Pohořelec.
 Walk down the hill, and in around 10 minutes, you can reach Hradčany square.
 The entrance to the complex can be accessed through the 4th Courtyard.
 Alternatively, you can take tram no. 22 to Malostranské náměstí.
 Once there, you need to navigate Zamecka street and turn left at Thunovska street after 15 meters.
 This route will take you to the New Castle Stairs.
 Climb up the steps to reach Hradčanské Square, and access the castle complex via the 4th Courtyard.

 - Via metro line A

-You can also take metro line A (green line) and stop at the Malostranska station.
+You can also get to St George’s Basilica at Prague Castle by taking the metro line A (green line) and stop at the Malostranska station.
 Follow tram no. 22.
 Once you‘ve reached 100 meters, turn left to get to the Old Castle Stairs.
 Climb up the steps to get to the Na Opyši gate.

-St. George’s Basilica lies within the Prague Castle Complex.
-As such, you can find it at Prague Castle náměstí U Svatého Jiří, 119 00 Praha 1 – Hradčany.
+The Basilica of St. George’s lies within the Prague Castle Complex.
+As such, you can find it at Prague Castle náměstí U Svatého Jiří, 119 00 Praha 1 Hradčany.
 It’s part of the Prague Castle circuit admission, so you don’t need to pay additional fees.
-The basilica is open daily from 9:00 am to 6:00 pm from April to October.
+The St George’s Basilica at Prague Castle is open daily from 9:00 am to 6:00 pm from April to October.
 During November to March, it’s open from 9:00 am to 4:00 pm daily.
 To check the admission fees and to stay updated on the opening hours, which may vary, visit the Prague Castle for visitors website.